New Customer? Get Gold or Silver at Spot!

 The 100th Anniversary of Ulysses S Grant’s Birth

 The centennial of General (and President) Ulysses S. Grant’s birth approached as 1921 came to a close.
-Legislation was passed authorizing commemorative silver half dollars and gold dollars, the proceeds of which were intended to help fund community buildings and infrastructure projects related to Ulysses S. Grant’s centenary in Ohio.
+Legislation was passed authorizing commemorative silver half dollars and gold dollars, with proceeds intended to help fund community buildings and infrastructure projects related to Ulysses S. Grant’s centenary in Ohio.
 The two coins were supplemented by additional varieties also having a small incuse five-pointed star on the obverse of some of these coins.
 5,000 of the gold dollars and silver half dollars were minted with the star.
 Congress authorized that 10,000 gold dollars and 250,000 silver half dollars would be struck.

-Now that the legislation was passed, the coin needed to be designed.
+Now that the legislation was passed, the coins needed to be designed.
 The Commission of Fine Arts, led by sculptor-member James Earle Fraser (designer of the Buffalo Nickel), asked him to recommend an artist capable of completing the designs to a high standard.
 Fraser selected his wife, Laura Gardin Fraser, who had just completed the 1921 Alabama Commemorative Half Dollar.

 (One of many photographs of Grant taken by Brady.)